Older Adult Workforce Programs

 - Currently unemployed or underemployed.

-- Willing to participate in skills training and specialized certification programs.
+- Willing to participate in skills training and specialized training and/or credentialing programs.

 - Foundational Workshops: Participants will receive training in job readiness, enhanced financial literacy, and digital skills to prepare them for success in today's workforce.